Hospital, patients, health, territories: Initial project

-The opening of frontiers between hospital medicine and city medicine is a more polemical point.
-The bill would cause the mergings and reconversion of many hospitals, and the specialization of cares provided by some hospitals.
-Resources and technical means would be polarized in major hospitals, while small structures are encouraged to find other orientation and to specialize, notably in rehabilitation of disable people, and in the care for the elderly.
-Also, private organizations will be force to provide their care to any people, acting as a public service.
+The opening of frontiers between hospital and city medicine is a more controversial point.
+The bill would cause the mergings and reconversion of many hospitals and the specialization of care provided by some hospitals.
+Resources and technical means would be polarized in significant hospitals.
+At the same time, small structures are encouraged to find other orientations and to specialize, notably in the rehabilitation of disabled people and in the care of older people.
+Also, private organizations will be forced to provide their care to any people, acting as a public service.